UniversityofWarwick/mywarwick-ios/README.md

 This project has been tested for cross-device support using access provided by BrowserStack's open source programme.

-This project uses BrowserStack for testing the My Warwick Android app on a wide range of Android devices.
+This project uses BrowserStack for testing the My Warwick Android app on a wide range of iOS devices.